toejough/pocketwalk/practices.md

-# Core vs Shell
+# Core/Shell/Plugin

 Anything core to the logic/algorithm/features of the module goes in 'core'.

-Everything else goes in 'shell.'
+Everything else goes into a plugin, which is defined in 'shell'.

-For every function/data-structure, if someone else could supply a different implementation and that wouldn't change the core functionality/intent/features of your app, then that function/data-structure goes in the shell.
+For every function/class/data-structure, if someone else could supply a different implementation and that wouldn't change the core functionality/intent/features of your app, then that function/data-structure's description goes in the shell, and implementations come from plugins.

 # Async vs sync

 Pure functions should be sync, impure functions should be async.

+Treat everything coming in from a plugin as async, unless you specifically want to indicate that that thing should be sync, and are willing to pay penalties if the implementor decides it can be better done with some async code.

+If you treat everything from the shell as async, you leave it up to the implementation whether to use sync/async under the covers.

 # Pure Async

-Experimental.

-Anything that only calls functions (no direct branching logic) is pure async.
+Anything async that only calls functions (no direct branching logic) is pure async.

-All async functions should be pure async.
+As with pure functions, prefer pure async functions.

 # Test vs no test